ajhenley/gitbook/switchstatements.md

 ####Your assignment

-Write a program using a switch statement to print the month names given the number of days in the month.
-If the user enters 30 then the program will display:
+Write a program using a switch statement to print the month names given the exact number of days in the month.
+If the user enters 30 then the program will display: "September April June November".
+If the user enters 9 then program will alert the user that no months have exactly 9 days.

-"Thirty days has September,April, June, and November"
+You can have more than one statement in each switch case.

 You can have more than one statement in each switch case.
 Create a program which will prompt the user for a product code and display the price and description of selected product for the _Hole in Ten Golf Company_